openshift/origin/docs/proposals/params.md

 referenced parameters so that the deployed pod template would capture the exact state to rollback to.
 For the presentation mode where `Parameters` are consumed as environment variables, this would mean mutating the appropriate containers' environments so that the exact state at the time of generation would be captured explicitly in the deployed `PodTemplate`.
+For a presentation mode where parameters were presented on the filesystem, this would be more complex; it would probably involve generating a unique host volume for each container and referencing that in container's volume spec.

 ### Use Case: Application creation via OpenShift console/cli